 -After only two trips to the line in the first half, the Greyhounds shot 21 free throws in the second half, finishing 19-for-23 and 82.6 percent from the stripe for the second game in a row.

--The Hounds saw a higher three-point percentage than overall field goal percentage, shooting from a .500 clip from beyond the arc and a .455 clip from the field.
+-The Hounds saw a higher 3-point percentage than overall field goal percentage, shooting from a .500 clip from beyond the arc and a .455 clip from the field.

 UP NEXT